2022 Japanese Grand Prix: Race report

 Before the race started, voice actress, singer and narrator Nana Mizuki sang the Japanese national anthem.
-The race started at 14:00 local time on 9 October 2022 under torrential rain (which was the reason for so many incidents in the race) and was red-flagged on lap 2 after Ferrari driver Carlos Sainz Jr. lost control into the hairpin of the opening lap and aquaplaned into the barriers.
+The race started at 14:00 local time on 9 October 2022 under torrential rain (which was the reason for so many incidents in the race) and was red-flagged on lap 2 after Ferrari driver Carlos Sainz Jr. lost control exiting the hairpin of the opening lap and aquaplaned into the barriers.
 A recovery vehicle was immediately dispatched, with several drivers passing the tractor at speed under double-yellow flags on the second lap.
-Alex Albon also retired due a collision with Kevin Magnussen which caused damage to his radiator.
+Alex Albon also retired due to a collision with Kevin Magnussen which caused damage to his radiator.

 The race resumed at 16:15 local time behind the safety car.
-Only twenty-eight laps were completed before the race was curtailed due it passing the three-hour time limit, with Verstappen taking his twelfth victory of the season.
-Leclerc, who finished second on track, was given a five-second penalty for cutting the final chicane whist defending from Pérez in third, which demoted him to third behind Pérez.
-The win meant that Verstappen took the Championship title, leading Pérez by 113 points, with 112 points still available.
+Only twenty-eight laps were completed before the race was curtailed due to it passing the three-hour time limit, with Verstappen taking his twelfth victory of the season.
+Leclerc, who finished second on track, was given a five-second penalty for cutting the final chicane whilst defending from Pérez in third, which demoted him to third behind Pérez.
+This, combined with the win, meant that Verstappen took the Championship title, leading Pérez by 113 points and Leclerc by 114 points, with 112 points still available.

 Post-race

+Points allocation confusion and clarification

 As less than 75% of the scheduled race distance had been completed, the majority of the paddock were under the impression that Verstappen would not be awarded full points, Verstappen instead earning 19 points and Leclerc 12, which would have left Verstappen one point short of claiming the championship.
 Verstappen himself expressed surprise in the cooldown room that full points had been awarded, making him champion.